Zenith Model 12-S-471 Console Radio (1940)

 Automatic tuning was provided through a set of eight pushbuttons that could be set to favorite stations.
 Pushbutton tuning was found in many other radios, such as my Stewart-Warner tombstone.
 Zenith ads claimed that this company was the first to introduce this feature, in 1928.

 Zenith made their pushbuttons a bit easier to tune than did other companies.
-On most radios, you need to adjust two components—a coil and a trimmer capacitor—for each station.
+On many radios, you need to adjust two components—a coil and a trimmer capacitor—for each station.
 This radio has only one adjuster per station; perhaps the coil and trimmer are ganged together on a single screw.

 The Television Sound connector mentioned in the ad is a simple audio input jack on the back of the chassis.
 Here is Zenith's description of the feature: